elixir-lang/elixir-lang.github.com/getting-started/optional-syntax.markdown

 title: Optional syntax sheet
 ---

-Throughout this guide, we learned that the Elixir syntax support a few affordances where developers may omit delimiters to make code more readable.
+Throughout this guide, we learned that the Elixir syntax allow developers to omit delimiters in a few occasions to make code more readable.
 For example, we learned that parentheses are optional:

 ```elixir
 iex> length([1, 2, 3]) == length [1, 2, 3]